Skip to content

 participant E as External API

-4. The sidecar makes the external API call with the token injected as an Authorization header.
+5. The provider makes the external API call with the token in an Authorization header.

 User credentials (OAuth tokens, user-scoped API keys) — never leave the sidecar.
 Always proxied.
 This is the mechanism described above.